 - your licence number or your renewal number

 - a valid credit card to pay the renewal fee.

 - Select the 'Renew online' button.

 - Select 'Next'.

 - Enter your licence and renewal number as shown on your renewal notice.
 (If you don't have your renewal number, select 'Don't have?' and enter your name, birth date and postcode.)

 - Enter your payment details.

 For online or phone transactions, you can pay with:

-- credit or debit card (MasterCard, Visa, or American Express).
+- credit or debit card (MasterCard or Visa).